Skip to content

 // Block transactions from extremely high-risk IPs

-if (security.risk_score > 85) {
+if (score.risk_score > 85) {

 return {